burgerga/INTOXICOM_Workshop_1/paper/paper.md

 already provides many solution for FAIR, adoption in projects and communities is not trivial.
 PARC is adopting various solutions, invluding FIPs and FAIR Data Points (FDPs) [@citesAsRecommendedReading:Silva2022FAIR].
-Community standards like IUCLID6 and the Toxic Process Ontology (TXPO) were mentioned [RS: THAT IS CORRECT, HOWEVER THESE ARE THEMSELVES NO FAIR STANDARDS YET AND AS SUCH ARE NO IMMEDIATE SOLUTIONS FOR FAIRIFICATION (OR ARE THEY?), IN THE END THESE RESOURCES MAY CONTRIBUTE TO FAIRNESS, AS IUCLID6 DEMANDS A STRUCTURED RECORING OF (META)DATA ACCORDING TO OECD HARMONZIED TEMPLATES) AND ONTOLOGIES ARE ALWAYS HELPFULL....]
+Community standards like IUCLID6 and the Toxic Process Ontology (TXPO) were mentioned <!-- [RS: THAT IS CORRECT, HOWEVER THESE ARE THEMSELVES NO FAIR STANDARDS YET AND AS SUCH ARE NO IMMEDIATE SOLUTIONS FOR FAIRIFICATION (OR ARE THEY?), IN THE END THESE RESOURCES MAY CONTRIBUTE TO FAIRNESS, AS IUCLID6 DEMANDS A STRUCTURED RECORING OF (META)DATA ACCORDING TO OECD HARMONZIED TEMPLATES) AND ONTOLOGIES ARE ALWAYS HELPFULL....] -->
-Other toxicology projects adopted solutions including repositories like the EMBL-EBI BioStudies, OpenAIRE, and Zenodo [RS: IS IT POSSIBLE TO BE MORE SPECIFIC WHICH TOX PROJECTS HAVE ADOPTED WHICH TOOLS?].
+Other toxicology projects adopted solutions including repositories like the EMBL-EBI BioStudies, OpenAIRE, and Zenodo <!-- [RS: IS IT POSSIBLE TO BE MORE SPECIFIC WHICH TOX PROJECTS HAVE ADOPTED WHICH TOOLS?] -->.
 The role of global unique identifiers was raised, including the Nano-InChI [@citesAsPotentialSolution:Lynch2020] and the European Registry of Materials (ERM) identifier [@citesAsPotentialSolution:VanRijn2022] as metadata for datasets to unequivocally indicate which chemicals are studied within these toxicology projects.